Skip to content

 Homebrew provides an easy way to install GripMock on macOS and Linux.

-Step 1: Tap the Repository
+Step 1: Add the Repository

-Tap the official Homebrew tap for GripMock:
+Add the official Homebrew repository for GripMock:

 bash